marcohern/car-dealer/README.md

 ### How are slugs generated?

-In a real setting, the slug for each car, or any entity, for that matter, can be either generated automatically by the server, provided by the client app, or a combination of both.
-It's similar to a username in that it can be provided by the user and must be unique, but it must also be descriptive, and obviously, url-safe. unique, descriptive and url-safe are the 3 most important principles for slug generation.
+In a real setting, the slug for each car, or any entity, for that matter, is usually provided by the user, weather it adapts attributes of the entity to generate it or simply prided by the user, like a username: it is provided by the user, the app makes sure that it is unique, but the slug must also be descriptive, and obviously, url-safe.

 More often than not, slug values are adapted from the name or title of the entity (assuming the entity has a name or title).
 For example: a news paper article titled *It's rainign cats and dogs in 5th avenue* may be assigned a slug similar to `its-raining-cats-and-dogs-in-5th-avenue`.
-Another example: in a celebrity gossip website, the slug for famous hollywood celebrity *Angelina Jolie* may well be `angelina-jolie`.
+Another example: in a celebrity gossip website, the slug used for the online profile of famous hollywood celebrity *Angelina Jolie*, may well be `angelina-jolie`.
+You can probably see a pattern by now.

 Beyond that, it is up to the developer to determine if and how to generate them, or how to allow users to provide them and at the same time, ensure that they are unique per entity.

-Note that even though you can generate a unique hash or a guid for a slug if you like (it's quite feasable), doing this misses the point.
+**Note** that even though you can generate a unique hash or a guiid for a slug if you like (it's quite feasable), doing this misses the point.
 Remember: you want to be able to tell what the entity is just by reading the slug, and a jumbled mess of letters and numbers does not tell you that that string or code is refering to a car.

 ### Do slugs need context?